Attorneys share discovery in Indiana woman’s terror case

 HAMMOND, Ind.
-(AP) — Prosecutors say they’re still determining which confidential items they can share with attorneys defending an Indiana woman accused of providing tactical gear and funds to two Islamic State fighters.
+(AP) — Prosecutors have said they are still determining which confidential items they can share with attorneys defending an Indiana woman who is accused of providing tactical gear and funds to two Islamic State fighters.

-The Post-Tribune reports that Assistant U.S. Attorney Abizer Zanzi told a status hearing in federal court Thursday that the government has already shared discovery that is not confidential with the attorneys for Samantha Elhassani.
+Assistant U.S. Attorney Abizer Zanzi said at a status hearing in federal court Thursday that the government has shared discovery that is not confidential with the attorneys for Samantha Elhassani, the Post-Tribune reported.

-Citing national security, Zanzi says items subject to the Classified Information Procedures Act will only be shared if the information is “relevant and helpful” to the defense.
+Items that could be subject to the Classified Information Procedures Act will only be shared if the information is “relevant and helpful” to the defense, Zanzi said, citing “national security interests.”

-Elhassani pleaded not guilty last year to conspiracy to provide material support to IS, and aiding and abetting individuals in providing material support to the group.
+Elhassani, 32, pleaded not guilty last year to conspiracy to provide material support to IS, and aiding and abetting individuals in providing material support to the group.
+The woman, of Elkhart, Indiana, is accused of aiding the two IS fighters between the fall of 2014 and the summer of 2015, despite knowing the group is an active terrorist organization.

 Most Read Stories